Geert-Jan77/Disassembler6510/README.md

 **Example 2:** The _turbo tape 64_ program is on a *.prg file. <br />
 Check the .prg file on the pc running a _commodore 64 emulator_ like **gtk3vice 3.8**. <br />
 Convert from .tap to sound using **audiotap 2.2.1** Put a type I ferro tape in a Philips D6280 **mono** cassette recorder. <br />
-Record the sound at high volume.
+Record the sound at high volume and wired.
 Check the physical tape on a commodore 64c.<br />

 ![From tap to sound.](https://github.com/Geert-Jan77/Disassembler6510/blob/main/doc/audiotap1.png)